Sample Size Calculator

 $$E=z\sqrt{\frac{p\left(1-p\right)}{n_0}}=1.96 \times \sqrt{\frac{60\% \times \left(1-60\%\right)}{577}}=4\%$$

-If the population is finite, you must first find the n₀ using the formula below.
+If working with a finite population, you must first determine the adjusted n₀ using the following formula:

 $$n₀=\frac{n-nN}{n-N}$$